newrelic/go-agent/v3/integrations/logcontext-v2/nrzerolog/Readme.md

 ## Installation

 The nrzerolog plugin, and the go-agent need to be integrated into your code in order to use this tool.
+Make sure to set `newrelic.ConfigZerologPluginEnabled(true)` in your config settings for the application.
+This will enable log forwarding and metrics in the go agent, as well as let the agent know that the zerolog pluging is in use.
+If you want to disable metrics, set `newrelic.ConfigAppLogMetricsEnabled(false),`.
+If you want to disable log forwarding, set `newrelic.ConfigAppLogForwardingEnabled(false),`.
+Note that the agent sets the default number of logs per harverst cycle to 10000, but that number may be reuced by the server.
+You can manually set this number by setting `newrelic.ConfigAppLogForwardingMaxSamplesStored(123),`.

 The following example will shows how to install and set up your code to send logs to new relic from zerolog.

 ```go